Tenured faculty earn Professional Development Units (PDUs) for engaging in professional development and growth activities.

 Carl Perkins professional development funds, available only for professional technical faculty, are intended to fund activities that either help faculty stay current in their given field or promote program improvement.
 Applicants must write a short narrative in which they describe:

-Projects generally do not exceed $2,500 and must support one or more of the themes and goals of the College’s Strategic Plan or Technical Educational Plan.
 Except under unusual circumstances, grants are not funded on a continuing basis.
 Recipients must submit a brief report to the Office of the Vice President and Dean of Faculty or their designee when their project is complete as well as share the results of their project with the general faculty.
 The project must be completed and all paperwork and required documentation must be turned in before June 30th of the award year to receive grant funds.

 The Faculty Development Committee disperses funds to full and part time faculty for activities that promote professional